SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Implementation and Experiment

 \subsubsection{The Implementation and Experimental Environment}

 Our code for the distributed decryption protocol is written in C + +, mainly using the arithmetic secret sharing of ABY~\cite{demmler2015aby} which is a very efficient two-party secure computing scheme.
-Considering that the final decryption only involves addition and subtraction without multiplication, this experiment neither needs to use oblivious transfer (OT) and other operations that require online interaction, nor needs a semi honest third party (STP) to assist in generating multiplication triples.
+Considering that the final decryption only involves addition and subtraction without multiplication, this experiment neither needs to use oblivious transfer (OT) and other operations that require online interaction nor needs a semi-honest third party (STP) to assist in generating multiplication triples.

-Noted that the ABY library only uses unsigned number and negative number cannot be directly computed.
-Therefore, we naturally regard the unsigned numbers as the number encoded by complement code, and convert them into signed original code data after the final operation.
-In addition, since the finite field used in MKTFHE scheme is a 32-bit tours, we straightly use the 32-bit arithmetic secret sharing in ABY library for computation.
+Noted that the ABY library only uses unsigned numbers and negative numbers cannot be directly computed.
+Therefore, we naturally regard the unsigned numbers as the number encoded by complement code and convert them into signed original code data after the final operation.
+In addition, since the finite field used in the MKTFHE scheme is a 32-bit torus, we straightly use the 32-bit arithmetic secret sharing in ABY library for computation.

 The experiment of this subject runs on the Linux environment based on the following configuration.